Career advice

 1. Your resume will not be lost in the clutter

-When you open any job opening on LinkedIn, you will see that either a lot of people applied to it or no one did.
-Many people on LinkedIn apply to tons of companies, which pumps up the candidate numbers.
-Sometimes, recruiters won’t have enough time to go through hundreds of often inadequate resumes from around the world, but they will always read the resumes received through the company’s website.
+When you open any job on the LinkedIn job board, you will see that either a lot of people applied to it or no one did.
+Many people on LinkedIn send job applications to tons of companies, which pumps up the candidate numbers.
+Sometimes, recruiters or hiring managers won’t have enough time to go through hundreds of often inadequate resumes from around the world, but they will always read the resumes received through the company’s website.

 2. It’s very straightforward

 All companies strive to optimize the recruitment process.
 For this reason, they simplify the application processes.
-When applying via the majority of modern careers portals, you will just add your full name and email address, upload a resume, and click a “send” button.
+When applying to a job posting via the majority of modern careers portals, you will just add your full name and email address, upload a resume file, and click a “send” button.

 3. You show commitment